 COB stands for Chips-on-Board, and is a new type of LED where multiple LED chips are combined as one module, essentially creating a lighting panel.
 COB Grow Lights are more energy-saving than normal LEDs, have a longer life, and produce a far better light quality than standard HID or halide bulbs.

 As such, if you can afford to spend a little extra, COB LEDs are a great addition to any grow room or grow tent setup, whether you’re growing using hydroponics or growing in soil.

-The type of LED grow lights you’ll need for growing cannabis is quite hard to find at walk-in stores.
-We’ve compiled a list of South African online stores where you can find the best grow lights to fit your needs:
+Cannabis grow lights in South Africa are quite hard to find at grow shops in Cape Town and around.
+We’ve compiled a list of South African online stores above where you can find the best grow lights to fit your needs.

-We hope you’re now a bit more clued up on the benefits of using LED grow lights when growing your sweet Mary-Jane.
-They are energy-efficient, offer low heat-exposure and they’re a great long term investment.
+We hope you’re now a bit more clued up on the benefits of using LED grow lights in Durban, Joburg or anywhere else.
+They are energy-efficient, offer low heat-exposure and they’re a great long-term investment.
+All you need know is to find a grow tent for sale in South Africa and then you’re ready to go.

-So, if you know how much space you have available, you can easily determine which LED light would be the best for your set-up.
-For greater cannabis yields and high-quality buds, LED grow lights are the way to go.
+For greater cannabis yields and high-quality cured bud, LED grow lights are the way to go.
 With LEDs, you’ll be winning all the way – happy growing!